Home / Family Law / Children and Parenting / Child Relocation > Parenting Plans | Mediation | Application for Consent Orders | Go to Court

 If parents are able to agree on a relocation, they can enter into a parenting plan or an application for consent orders to solidify parenting arrangements.
 This can help keep the remote parent and child relationships strong after the relocation.

-After a child is relocated it is important that the child maintains a meaningful relationship with the remote parent.
-Where a remote parent and child do not regularly spend time together in person, it may be appropriate for the child and remote parent to spend more time communicating over the phone or online, spend more time together during the school holidays and on special occasions.
-It can also help if the parent the child lives with, provides the remote parent with access to or information such as school reports, parent-teacher interviews or events and details of the family doctor and other allied health information.
+After a child is relocated, it is important that the child maintains a meaningful relationship with the remote parent.
+Where a remote parent and child do not regularly spend time together in person, it may be appropriate for the child and remote parent to spend more time communicating over the phone or online and spend more time together during the school holidays and on special occasions.
+It can also help if the parent the child lives with provides the remote parent with access to information such as school reports, parent-teacher interviews or events and details of the family doctor and other allied health information.

 Utilising Technology